a2ap/a2a4j/README.md

 [Agent2Agent (A2A)](https://github.com/google-a2a/A2A) providing an open standard for communication and interoperability between independent AI agent systems.

 [A2A4J](https://github.com/a2ap/a2a4j) A2A4J is a comprehensive Java implementation of the Agent2Agent (A2A) Protocol, including server, client, examples, and starters.
-A2A4J enables agents to discover each other's capabilities, collaborate on tasks, and securely exchange information without needing access to each other's internal state.
+Built on Reactor for reactive programming support, A2A4J enables agents to discover each other's capabilities, collaborate on tasks, and securely exchange information without needing access to each other's internal state.

 ## 🚀 Features